 I was in my last year at the Naval Academy in Annapolis when he was a rookie.
-I distinctly remember watching him in the TV room-we called it the “ward room”- with my roommate on a Sunday.
-I had stayed in to study for finals.
-Peyton beat the Bengals with three touchdown passes.
+I remember watching him in the ward room with my roommate on restriction.
+He beat the Bengals with three touchdown passes that day.

 Last year, a few years after I left the military world, I finally got to see him play in person.
-I sat with my wife on a beautiful day in Qualcomm Stadium in San Diego, his Broncos playing my wife’s beloved Chargers.
-We watched him throw wobbly balloon ball passes that floated and fluttered right into the hands of his receiver, most of the life gone from his once strong arm.
+I sat with my wife on a beautiful day in Qualcomm Stadium in San Diego.
+His Broncos played my wife’s beloved Chargers.
+We watched him throw ugly, wobbly balloon ball passes that floated and fluttered right into the hands of his receiver.
+Most of the life was gone from his once strong arm.

 For many, none of this matters.
 Football is just a game after all.
 But for some of us, sometimes it feels like a lot more.
 I’m sure tomorrow, as I sit down with my wife and my boys one last time to watch Peyton play, it’s going to be one of those times.
-Thanks for the memories Peyton.